-Riding in the Rain: It’s About the Gear
+Riding in the Rain: How to Protect Yourself (and Enjoy the Ride)

 In this article, I’ll address Comfort.

-Let me be really straightforward: Anything that distracts you when you’re riding is potentially dangerous.
-In rainy weather that could be a trickle of cold water that leaks down your neck, chilling your whole body.
+The truth is, anything that distracts you when you’re riding is potentially dangerous.
+In rainy weather that could be as 'minor' as a trickle of cold water that leaks down your neck, chilling your whole body.

 So it’s important to take some time (and spend some money) to get proper waterproof clothing and gear.